rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

-# Steps-in-making-a-Pull-Request
+# Steps-in-making-a-Pull-Request<br>
-Here is my own Step-by-step, simple instructions on how I can make a pull request (PR) for any repos I want Step 1: Choose the repo I want to make a PR for
+Here is my own Step-by-step, simple instructions on how I can make a pull request (PR) for any repos I want<br><br>
+Step 1: Choose the repo I want to make a PR for
 Step 2: Fork the repo to my own account
 Step 3: Clone the repo to be stored locally.
 To do this, open a normal terminal or command prompt window and run the following command: